 That’s actually how I felt.
 That record should have been called ‘David Bowie is alive and well and living only in theory’.

-Bowie appeared on The Dick Cavett Show in November 1974, where he performed ‘1984’, ‘Young Americans’, a medley of ‘Footstomping’ and ‘I Wish I Could Shimmy Like My Sister Kate’, and ‘Can You Hear Me’.
+Bowie appeared on The Dick Cavett Show in November 1974, where he performed ‘1984’, ‘Young Americans’, a medley of ‘Footstomping’ and ‘I Wish I Could Shimmy Like My Sister Kate’, and possibly an unbroadcast version of ‘Can You Hear Me’.
 He was also interviewed by Cavett.

 It was horrendous.
 I had no idea where I was, I couldn’t hear the questions.
 To this day, I don’t know if I bothered answering them, I was so out of my gourd.

 The performance of ‘Young Americans’ was shown on the BBC’s Top Of The Pops on 6 March 1975, which caused consternation in the UK music press.

 His physical deterioration was sad to behold.
 His corpse-like appearance only made more grotesque by a severe Fifties-style haircut and ill-fitting suit.
 His voice too was in appalling shape and it was almost pitiful to watch him aiming hoarsely at notes he could once reach with ease.

 A second set of Young Americans sessions took place on 20-24 November 1974.
 Among the visitors to Sigma Sound Studios in Philadelphia was Bruce Springsteen.
 According to Bowie, “I was in another universe at the time.
 I’ve got this extraordinarily strange photograph of us all – I look like I’m made out of wax.”

 I was out of my wig.
 I just couldn’t relate to him at all.
 It was a bad time for us to have met.
 I could see that he was thinking, ‘Who is this weird guy?’
 And I was thinking, ‘What do I say to normal people?’